joebrew/vilaweb/analyses/vdem/README.md

 The data
 ========

-Global Spain either made an honest mistake, or attempted (dishonestly) to mislead about the V-Dem data.
-Or rather, not one mistake, but three.
+Global Spain made an honest mistake in interpreting the V-Dem data.
+Or rather, three mistakes

 Mistake 1: Spain's "Liberal Democracy Index" did not increase over the last year; it decreased.
 -----------------------------------------------------------------------------------------------